Skip to content

 You may notice that you easily lose track of the gaps that you have already filled.
 It can help to come up with a system (e.g., start from the back, or if you are with two experimenters you can each start from a side and work your way to the middle).

 10. Carefully put the electrodes in the appropriate gaps (see Figure 7b).
-The electrodes are divided over 4 sets of 32 electrodes (labeled with the letters A to D).
+In the 128-channel system, the electrodes are divided over 4 sets of 32 electrodes (labeled with the letters A to D).
 When you are done, tape the electrodes to the participant's shoulder or the chair to avoid putting stress on the cables.
 At the very end, also apply the set with the DRL and CMS electrodes.

 Important